oracle-cne/ocne/doc/experimental/phase1/phase1.md

 Follow these [instructions](../phase1/oauth2-proxy.md) to migrate from Verrazznao auth-proxy to OAuth2 Proxy

-## Migrate to OpenSearch and OpenSearch Dashboard to OAuth2 Proxy
+## Migrate OpenSearch and OpenSearch Dashboard to OAuth2 Proxy

-In the special case where you did not follow the Phase 1 migration steps in sequence, but migrated OpenSearch and OpenSearch Dashboard after you migrated to OAuth2 proxy, follow these [instructions](../phase1/oauth2-proxy.md).
+In the special case where you did not follow the Phase 1 migration steps in sequence, but migrated OpenSearch and OpenSearch Dashboard after you migrated to OAuth2 proxy, then follow these [instructions](../phase1/oauth2-proxy-opensearch.md).

 ## Perform another Cluster Dump